-Today, we sum up our exploration of the third letter in our 16 personalities codes which, for us in Sparkle School is an F for Feeling, and for many others, a T for Thinking.
+Today, we sum up our exploration of the third letter in our 16 personalities codes which, for us in NF Learning Lab is an F for Feeling, and for many others, a T for Thinking.
 This preference reflects how we prefer to make decisions, with T types referencing logic and THINKING, and F types referencing how our decisions will make us, and others around us ...FEEL, emotionally.

 Let’s recall that these two very different preferences for making decisions seem to create the most misunderstandings between different types, and often foster personal slights and judgments.
 We’ve also learned that the T and F preferences are skewed along gender lines, with 7 out of 10 women preferring Feeling, and about 7 out of 10 men preferring Thinking.
 We’ve explored how that gender skew contributes to a societal expectation that all men should be thinking types, and all women, feeling types.
 We’ve looked at the pain and confusion these expectations create for both men and women who have preferences that are counter to society’s assumptions.
 We’ve seen how gender stereotyping of the T and F preferences is so old and deep, that we have passed it down from generation to generation.